orhun/kmon/README.md

 pacman -S kmon
 ```

-There are also a development package on [AUR](https://aur.archlinux.org/packages/kmon-git/).
+There is also a development package on the [AUR](https://aur.archlinux.org/packages/kmon-git/).
 Use your favorite [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) to install.
 For example,

 ```
 paru -S kmon-git